salesforce/lwc-rfcs/text/0000-canonical-metadata.md

 // A parent component class including the 'LightningElement' class provided by the lwc module. type ParentClass =
-    | Class // Another class declared in the same file
+    | string // Another class declared in the same file
     | Mixin
     // or a class imported from an external module
     | {
           name: string;
-          source?: ModuleReference;
+          // module name in full canonical form, the ModuleReference object can be looked up at
+          // the root ScriptFile object using this name moduleName?: string;
+          // Location of the parent class identifier
+          location: SourceLocation;
       };

 // Information about a module imported into a module using the 'import' statement. interface ModuleReference {
+    // Full canonical name, eg. lightning/input, lightning/recordForm
     name: string;
     namespace?: string;
     moduleIdentifier?: